-Another entry in my science of paint series.
+Another entry in my science of painting series.
 Today’s post is about what I consider to be unequivocally the most diverse material for creating traditional paintings: Acrylic paint.

 One would think that the answer would be oil paint, but with the vast range of mediums and additives available for acrylic paint, my own opinion has shifted in favor of acrylic paint in terms of overall versatility.
 Acrylic paint is more affordable, can be used in a greater variety of ways, and is safer for people to use compared to traditional oil painting materials.
 I would argue that nowadays, oil paint is more of a symbol of status in the art world than it is the most viable material; it is the traditional painting material, so it is generally considered more high art to use it.